bcorfman/arcade_actions/docs/api_usage_guide.md

 **Complete Example:** See `examples/pymunk_demo_platformer.py` for a full implementation showing all these patterns working together.

 ### Pattern 9: Boundary Interactions
-For arcade-style movement with boundary detection:
+For arcade-style movement with boundary detection using edge-based bounds:

 ```python
 from actions import duration, infinite, move_until